pagkly/Zed/Investopedia3/Leveraged Buyout (LBO) Definition.md

 ## Understanding Leveraged Buyout (LBO)

 In a leveraged buyout (LBO), there is usually a ratio of 90% debt to 10% equity.
-Because of this high debt/equity ratio, the bonds issued in the buyout are usually not investment grade and are referred to as [junk bonds](https://www.investopedia.com/terms/j/junkbond.asp).
+Because of this high debt/equity ratio, the bonds issued in the buyout are usually not investment grade and are referred to as [[junk bonds]](https://www.investopedia.com/terms/j/junkbond.asp).
 LBOs have garnered a reputation for being an especially ruthless and predatory tactic as the target company doesn't usually sanction the acquisition.
 Aside from being a hostile move, there is a bit of irony to the process in that the target company's success, in terms of assets on the balance sheet, can be used against it as collateral by the acquiring company.

 LBOs are conducted for three main reasons: